- Knowledge: a key resource of our societies, institutions, and citizens

 Current Activities and Outlook

 What ist still to come

 The Knowledge for Development Challenges are among the key educational / transformational programmes of the School of Knowledge Sciences.
-The aim is to educate “Knowledge and Development Agents” for the transformation of countries into knowledge economies/societies linked with national development plans.
+The aim is to educate “Knowledge for Development Agents” for the transformation of countries into knowledge economies/societies linked with national development plans.
 Implementation shall happen in cooperation with 5 Universities and societal partners together with selected International Organisations.
 The K4D Challenges include typically:

 - Courses on Knowledge Management and knowledge-based development

 - Courses on KM in 10 thematic areas including agriculture, water and sanitationg, biodiversity, migration, climate

 - Challenge 1: Facilitating the (national/regional) knowledge partnership and agenda knowledge in the country or thematic area.

 - Challenge 2: Assess and advise the subject-specific thematic multi-stakeholder partnership

 - Challenge 3: Develop KM Strategies for the organisations, companies or projects/programmes relevant for the implementation of the Knowledge Agenda

 - Duration: 6-12 months

 Sounds like a great idea?
 Become a member of K4DP!